lepisma/jrun/README.rst

    # Other code

-Running the notebook directly (``jlit notebook.ipynb``)  will use the default parameter values.
-To override any of them, pass another argument to jlit specifying the override in plain python like ``jlit notebook.ipynb "tno = 2;
+Running the notebook directly (``jrun notebook.ipynb``)  will use the default parameter values.
+To override any of them, pass another argument to jrun specifying the override in plain python like ``jrun notebook.ipynb "tno = 2;
 seed = 2313"``.